SAP-archive/sap_mobile_platform_server_utilities/NetworkCheck/README.md

 **Reason and Prerequisites**

 Network communication problems are one of the challenges any company faces in order to keep their system functional.
-To detect and find this interuption is very challenging.
+To detect and find this interruption is very challenging.
 SAP provides a Java utility, NetworkCheck, that checks the behaviour of a network of servers.
 Here  are the benefit can be achieved from this Utility:

 1. If your software requires to communicate with more than one node. ( i.e VM nodes, or physical servers )
 2. If from time to time communication between your VM nodes or physical severs got interupted